TheAlgorithms/C-Sharp/README.md

     * [Least Frequently Used (LFU) Cache](./DataStructures/Cache/LfuCache.cs)
     * [Least Recently Used (LRU) Cache](./DataStructures/Cache/LruCache.cs)

 ## Contributing

 You can contribute with pleasure to this repository.
-Please orient on the directory structure and overall code style of this repository and refer to [our contributing guidelines](./CONTRIBUTING.md) for more detail.
+Please orient on the directory structure and overall code style of this repository and refer to [our contributing guidelines](./CONTRIBUTING.md) for more details.
 If you want to ask a question or suggest something, please open an issue.